AlecBenzer/alecbenzer.github.com/_posts/2014-10-9-how-bitcoin-works.md

 After successfully mining a transaction block, a node is allowed to reward itself with a Bitcoin.

-This incentives people to actually devote processing power to the system, and also to do so honestly.
+This incentivizes people to actually devote processing power to the system, and also to do so honestly.
 Ie, someone might want to instead devote CPU power to making transactions disappear, so that they're able to double-spend coins, effectively increasing their own wealth.
 But, if they were to just devote their